 Our industry is characterized by rapid changes, including technological and scientific breakthroughs, frequent new product introductions and enhancements and evolving industry standards, all of which could make our current products and the other products we are developing obsolete.
 Concerns about obsolescence could make it particularly difficult to successfully deploy our Talis One system to a sufficiently broad customer base to enable us to profitably sell our authorized tests in the future.
-Our future success will depend on our ability to keep pace with the evolving needs of customers on a timely and cost-effective basis and to pursue new market opportunities that develop as a result of scientific and technological advances.
+Our future success will depend on our ability to keep pace with the evolving needs of customers on a timely and costeffective basis and to pursue new market opportunities that develop as a result of scientific and technological advances.
 We must continuously enhance our Talis One system and develop new tests to keep pace with evolving standards of care.
 If we do not update our products to reflect new scientific knowledge our products could become obsolete and sales of our current products and any new products we develop could decline or fail to grow as expected.

-Although we have now established sales and marketing and customer support capabilities, we may not be successful in commercializing our current or future products, if and when they are approved, and we may not be able to generate any revenue.
+We have substantially scaled back our sales and marketing and customer support capabilities which could impact our ability to commercialize our current or future products, if and when they are approved, and we may not be able to generate any revenue.